thesofproject/sof-docs/developer_guides/linux_driver/architecture/sof_driver_arch.rst

 Kernel Configuration/Kconfig
 ****************************

-Refer to the `README <https://github.com/thesofproject/kconfig/blob/master/README.md/>`_ file of the SOF kconfig `repository <https://github.com/thesofproject/kconfig/>`_.
+Refer to the :git-sof-kconfig:`README.md` file of the SOF kconfig repository.

 Debug Options
 *************